 - Companies should not be scared to improve the resumes of their employees.
 I would suggest that managers sit down with their team members and review their updated resumes every quarter.
 Why?
 1.)
 To get on the same page about the value of their team members’ work.
 2.)
 To stay in the loop about how their people feel about the progress.
 3.)
 To look for areas where more professional development would help.
 4.)
 To stay on the cutting edge – if you give people tools to help them leave the company, you will be much more motivated to develop tools to keep them loyal.

 - If you have middle management, remove (literally and figuratively) the doors to the executive leadership offices.
-I have seen executives slowly get out of touch with what really is happening in the trenches and what customers are experiencing, even in small companies of 20 or less employees.
+I have seen executives slowly get out of touch with what really is happening in the trenches and what customers are experiencing, even in small companies of 20 or fewer employees.
 One of the best ways to make sure executives are informed is to keep middle management honest and make sure your employees are being heard.
 Remove physical barriers so that your people can communicate straight to the top, and punish those who are set on creating company politics.

 Photo credit: Celanth